awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-securestring.md

     ]
 }
 ```

+**1** The `kms:GenerateDataKey` API action must be granted to write an encrypted advanced parameter using the specified customer managed CMK\.

 By contrast, all users within the customer account have access to the default AWS managed key\.
 If you use this default key to encrypt `SecureString` parameters and do not want users to work with `SecureString` parameters, their IAM policies must explicitly deny access to the default key, as demonstrated in the following policy example\.